Spotlight 33

 Setting up adaptable orientation in Storyline 360

-The next two criteria are about allowing users to enlarge the text without causing other problems.
+The following criteria are about allowing users to enlarge the text without causing other problems.

-1.4.4 Resize text (Level AA) states that except for captions and images of text, learners should be able to resize text up to 200% without loss of content or functionality.
-This means that users should be able to increase the size of the text three times its original size without affecting other functions such as navigation or interactivity.
+WCAG 1.4.4 Resize text (Level AA) states that, except for captions and images of text, learners should be able to resize text to 200% without losing content or functionality.
+Additionally, one of the recommendations under 1.4.8 Visual Presentation (Level AAA) says that enlarging text to 200% on a standard-sized desktop/laptop display should not trigger horizontal scrolling.
+This means that users should be able to double the size of text without affecting functions, navigation or scrolling.

-Mobile-responsive authoring tools can scale the content to the required size.
-However, some authoring tools may have limitations.
-Storyline 360 supports this when using the Modern Player.
+Mobile-responsive authoring tools can automatically scale the content to the required size.
+However, some tools lack support for content zooming.

 While Storyline 360 doesn't fully support this criterion, there are exemptions that apply to "two-dimensional" content where the layout is important in conveying meaning.